shenay/association_score_methods/README.md

-# association_score_methods
+#Descriptions of association score methods

-Descriptions of association score methods
+This repository contains descriptions of the methods used by different CTTV projects to calculate their association scores for the platform.